Mainly affects communities in developing countries of Latin America, Asia, and Africa.

 Taeniasis (or taeniosis) refers to infection with tapeworms of the genus Taenia (e.g., T solium , T saginata ).

 Associate Professor of Medicine

 JAS declares that he has no competing interests.

 AC declares that he has no competing interests.

-Dr Jose A. Serpa and Dr Andrew Chou would like to gratefully acknowledge Dr Christina Coyle and Dr Maheen Saeed, previous contributors to this monograph.
-CC is an author of several references cited in this monograph.
-MS declares that she has no competing interests.
+Dr Jose A. Serpa and Dr Andrew Chou would like to gratefully acknowledge Dr Christina Coyle and Dr Maheen Saeed, previous contributors to this topic.

 Chief and Professor of Medicine

 WAP declares that he has no competing interests.